elopio/docs/source/includes/_callAPI.md

 The Reputation Token, known as [REP](#rep), is the key that allows Augur's [Decentralized Oracle](#decentralized-oracle) system to function, and by extension the entirety of Augur.
 REP has three major functions, it's used to [Report](#report) on the [Outcome](#outcome) of a [Market](#market), [Challenge](#challenge) the [Tentative Outcome](#tentative-outcome) of a Market, and as a bond when creating a Market.
 [Reporters](#reporter) stake REP on the Outcome of a Market as a show of confidence in their Report.
 If the Reporter correctly staked on the [Final Outcome](#final-outcome) of the Market they can claim their REP back, earn [Reporting Fees](#reporting-fee) proportional to their staked REP, and a portion of the REP incorrectly staked on other Outcomes.

 REP is also used to Challenge the Tentative Outcome of Reports during the [Dispute Round Phase](#dispute-round-phase).
 If the Challenge successfully changes the Tentative Outcome of a Market and that outcome becomes the Final Outcome, the [Dispute Bond](#dispute-bond) holder can redeem the bond for up to double the REP it cost to place.
 When creating a Market, the Market Creator is required to specify a Designated Reporter and pay a [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) to ensure the Designated Reporter shows up.
-If the Reporter doesn't show up, the Market Creator's Designated Report No-Show REP Bond will go to the First Reporter to Report on the Market.
-Their gas cost for the Report transaction will be covered by the Market Creator's [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond) and the Designated Report No-Show REP Bond is added to whatever the First Reporter staked, there by improving her stake and potential rewards if correctly staked.
+If the Designated Reporter doesn't show up, the Market Creator's Designated Report No-Show REP Bond will go to the First Public Reporter to Report on the Market.
+Their gas cost for the Report transaction will be covered by the Market Creator's [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond), and the Designated Report No-Show REP Bond is added to whatever the First Public Reporter staked, there by improving her stake and potential rewards if correctly staked.

 The Reputation Token is an ERC-20 token that implements all of the required functions listed in the [ERC-20 Token Standard] (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md).
 It does not, however, implement the optional functions.